 - The local currency is Kyat (MMK).
 You can pay with Kyat nearly everywhere except for accommodation, they will ask for USD (or change it for Kyat) and that’s how you could lose money.

-I first flew to Yangon thinking there was a possibility I could be forever alone in Myanmar as there are not that many travellers around.
+I first flew to Yangon thinking there was a possibility I could be forever alone in Myanmar as there are not that many travelers around.
 Well, I was wrong.
 I had my social face from the start at the airport and I was already making new friends.

 Okay, it rained a lot when I was in Yangon and when I say a lot, that also means a lot.
 I saw the gold pagodas for the very first time under my cheap umbrella.
 We ate street food, walked around and tried that circular train.
 If you google “Things to do in Yangon” or if you are a lonely planet fan, you probably already know about the circular train.
 It is basically a 3h train around Yangon.
 The train itself is a cultural experience, but I don’t think you actually need to stay for the whole trip (I didn’t).